 To properly implement and monitor progress on the SDGs, decision-makers need data and statistics that are accurate, timely, appropriately disaggregated, applicable, available, and easy to use.
-The amount and calibre of data have gradually improved throughout time.
+The amount and calibre of data have gradually improved with time.
 At all decision-making levels, data literacy must be increased, and statistical proficiency must be further developed.
-On this, the data producers and users from different data ecosystems will need to collaborate.
-The creation and utilisation of data and statistics will also require the adoption of innovative techniques in order to address the many challenges of sustainable development.
+To achieve these goals, the data producers and users from different data ecosystems will need to collaborate.
+The creation and utilisation of data and statistics will also require the adoption of innovative techniques, to address the many challenges of sustainable development.